arcamens/arcamens/site_app/static/site_app/help/index.md

 window you can filter logs based on date.It is mostly useful to check what has been done in a period of time.

-For inspecting your logs just click on your name at the navbar:
+For inspecting your logs just click on your name at the navbar and click on Logs.

 ![logs-0](/static/site_app/help/logs-0.png)